AddPay/addpay-php-sdk/README.md

 ```

 #### Checking the transaction state
-Please see the AddPay Developer Documentation for a full list of `status` keys.
+Please see the AddPay Developer Documentation for a full list of `status` keys and what to do for each status.
 ```php
 if ($transaction->statusIs(AddPayOpenAPI::STATE_COMPLETED)) {
   // Do what you need to do.